obophenotype/provisional_cell_ontology/OBO_Foundry_Form.md

 json

 ## What domain is the ontology intended to cover?
-Cell types that are provisionally defined by experimental techniques such as single cell transcriptomics rather than a straightforward & coherent set of properties
+Cell types that are provisionally defined by experimental techniques such as single cell transcriptomics rather than a straightforward & coherent set of properties.
+All terms subclass conventionally defined terms in CL.
+If more data emerges that allows more conventional definitions, terms may migrate to CL.

 ## Related OBO Foundry ontologies
 Cell Ontology

 ## Intended use/related projects
-Annotations for single cell transcriptomics projects Search and navigation of single cell transcriptomics data explorer (see DOI:10.1101/2021.10.10.463703)
+Annotations for single cell transcriptomics projects.
+Search and navigation of single cell transcriptomics data explorer (see DOI:10.1101/2021.10.10.463703)

 ## Data source
-Single Cell Transcriptomics experiments
+Single Cell Transcriptomics experiments.

 ## Additional comments or remarks